Frequently Asked Questions

 A: SFALP’s faculty advisor is J. Skelly Wright Professor of Law Heather Gerken.
 The project is managed and run by the San Francisco Affirmative Litigation Fellow.
 Additionally, two student directors assist the Fellow in managing the day-to-day operations of the project.

 Q: What does the SFALP Fellow do?

-A: Fellowship responsibilities include running the San Francisco Affirmative Litigation Project, co-teaching a seminar on local government law, supervising student work, and working directly with the San Francisco City Attorney's Office.
-For more information about the position, see the Fellowships tab, and for information about applying, see the Applications tab.
+A: Fellowship responsibilities include running the San Francisco Affirmative Litigation Project, co-teaching two seminars to SFALP students, supervising student work, and working directly with the San Francisco City Attorney's Office.
+For more information about the position and for information about applying, see the Applications tab.